adisa404/react-node-mongodb/my-app/README.md

 nego u () moramo staviti prop koji smo dobili npr activity i tako mu pristupamo activity.id

 pass props or in case of more props we can also use object destructuring ({totalCounters})

+lifecycle phases of a compoenent:
+Mount phase
+instance of a component is created and insereted to the dom Update phase when we hange the state of the copomonent or give new props Unmount phase component is removed from the DOM

+lifecycle hooks are methods that allow us to hook into certain lifecycle phases and to something

+lifecycle hooks used in the mounting phase (displayed in order of calling): constructor render componentDidMount

+lifecycle hooks used in the render phase (displayed in order of calling): render componentDidUpdate

+lifecycle hooks used in the unmount phase (displayed in order of calling): componentWillUnmount